bertbesser/dvc-deps-management/blog-article.md

 </pre>

 Observe that, following the DVC approach, the imported binary file `model.h5` will not be committed to the Git repository.
-Instead, the dependency is managed by committing the DVC file `model.h5.dvc` to our project.
+Instead, the import is managed by committing the DVC file `model.h5.dvc` to our project.
 Following the naming convention that `.dvc` files represent _stages_ of a pipeline, a `.dvc` file for an import is called an _import stage_.

 <pre>